swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 We would like to add support to the Swift Package Manager for languages other than Swift.
+This includes support for mixing and matching Swift with other languages.

 Specifically, we are most interested in support for C-based languages, because the existing ecosystem of Swift code